avhou/dne/README.md

 ## Data pre-processing

 The Elia data [@dataset] is very fine grained and contains 96 measurements per day, resulting in around 2880 measurements per month.
-In order to deal with our limited computational resources, we have added the possibility to aggregate this dataset.
+To keep the dataset reasonably small we added the possibility to aggregate this dataset.
 Possible choices are **(i)** no aggregation, **(ii)** hourly aggregation, **(iii)** 4-hourly aggregation, and finally **(iv)** aggregation per day.
 Aggregation is done by averaging the values in the selected timeframe.

 All data starting from February 2013 was taken into account, in order to maximize the possibility of finding interesting patterns in the data.
 The sequence length $L$ has to be chosen carefully in basic transformer architectures because of the quadratic time complexity.
 With too few measurements, it will be difficult to spot similar events in the past.
-On the other hand too many measurements would make it impossible to train and evaluate the model due to the transformers quadratic nature and our limited computational resources.
+On the other hand too many measurements would make it infeasable to train and evaluate the model in a reasonable amount of time due to the transformers quadratic nature.
 A sequence length of 24 in combination with hourly aggregation would result in every sequence containing the information of one full day.

 ### Outlier analysis {#sec:outlier}

-A visual outlier analysis yielded no abnormal or obiously wrong values.
-This makes sense, as the data contains actually measured solar power.
-Therefore, no values were discarded.

 A visual analysis of outliers yielded no abnormal or obviously erroneous values.
 This outcome was expected and thus no values were discarded.

 # Methodology and Implementation

 ## Research methodology
 Given a basic transformer architecture, we implemented a number of attention mechanisms.
 Because of our limited computational resources, it was not possible to perform an automated hyperparameter sweep such as GridSearch or RandomizedSearch.
-Therefor we started with manually evaluating the different models by varying some hyperparameters (see Table \ref{table:hyperparameters}).
-The optimal set of hyperparameter and aggregation values was then used for the rest of the experiments.
+Therefore we manually evaluated the different models by varying some hyperparameters (see Table \ref{table:hyperparameters}).
+A fixed set of hyperparameter and aggregation values was then used for the rest of the experiments.

-The data from up to 2020 was used for training.
-The period from 2020 up untill 2021 was used for validation, and finally the test-set contained all data starting from 2021.
+Data up to but not including 2020 was used for training.
+The period from 2020 up to but not including 2021 was used for validation, and finally the test-set contained all data starting from 2021.
 All input data was scaled using a `MinMaxScaler` to normalize the values to $[0, 1]$.
 Models were first trained on the training dataset and then validated on the validation dataset for a maximum of 100 epochs.
 An early stop was forced if the average validation error of the running epoch exceeded the minimum average validation error 5 consecutive times, as this indicates the validation error was no longer decreasing.
-Each model was then tested on the test-set and all losses (training losses, validation losses and test losses) were kept for later analysis.
+Each model was then tested on the test set and all losses (training losses, validation losses and test losses) were kept for later analysis.
 In all cases, RMSE was used as the loss metric.

 ## Design elaboration {#sec:design-elaboration}